 The interunis normally takes place over the summer holidays (July/August time) and lasts for a week.
 The costs involved depend on the airfield the competition is taking place at, although they are not normally too high.

 The University of Nottingham normally performs very well in the inter-unis, rightly so for one of the oldest university gliding clubs.
 In order to be successful we need members to really push their progression throughout the year in order to be at a high standard by the time the summer comes round.
-At the last competition in 2018, we won the soaring category and came second in the progression category!
+In 2018, we won the soaring category and came second in the progression category!
+We didn’t take home any silverware in 2022, but we hope to return in force in 2023.